Choosing the correct Retrotouch switch guide

 Choosing the Correct Retrotouch Switch

-based on how your lighting is wired, how many locations control the light, and
+This guide helps you select the right Retrotouch switch based on how your lighting is wired, how many locations control the light, and whether you want dimming or smart functionality.

-For product information and support resources, visit
+For product information and support resources, visit Retrotouch.

 Step 1: How many locations control the light?